 The HRM track provides a forum for new and established academics, practitioners and policy-makers to meet and debate critical current issues in the management of people.
 We welcome both full and developmental papers in any area of HRM including empirical studies, theoretical contributions, interdisciplinary papers, and explorations of HRM in non-standard settings.
 Proposals for workshops are also welcome.

 The Identity stream at BAM comprises an inclusive community of scholars interested in exploring and contributing to the development of ideas surrounding the place of identity in organizations.
 We encourage papers from those who are considering engaging in ‘identity’ research and those who are already active within the field.
 Although taking a broadly social constructionist, processual and interpersonal approach to identity, we do not limit ourselves to one particular school of identity scholarship.
+Thus the pluralistic theme of the conference around the nature of organisations as collections of diverse groupings with their own cultural norms, values, and identities lends itself to investigation from within the stream.
 Contributions that consider the processes associated with social identity such as identification, or self-categorization, are as welcome as those which examine the processes through which identity is constructed, and regulated, through language and discourse.
 As a consequence, past sessions have featured fruitful debate on research ranging from micro-level studies of identity work performed in conversation and interactions with others, through to macro-level studies considering issues such as gender or ethnicity.
 The track has also undertaken joint sessions and workshops with, amongst others, the Gender in Management track, Cultural and Creative Industries track and the Inter-organizational Relations track.
 In encouraging such diversity, what we as track chairs are keen to promote is a sense of the BAM conference being a great place to explore current debates with your peers, to hone your own work through the review and presentation process, but also to contribute to developing the ideas of others.